 Distinguished Fellow participate in and lead key activities for the Association, such as during the World Water Congress, at conferences, workshops, specialist groups and the development of position papers.
 The focus of these contributions is to advance the aims of the IWA and the professional standing of its members and corporate partners.
 Distinguished Fellows are appointed for an initial 10 years.

-Keep up-to-date with the IWA Fellows and Distinguished Fellows (Available for IWA Fellows and Distinguished Fellows only)
+Keep up-to-date with the IWA Fellows and Distinguished Fellows (Available for IWA Fellows and Distinguished Fellows only – please ensure you are logged in on IWA-Connect)

 IWA Distinguished Fellows